LilQuacky/fuzzy-recommender-system/README.md

 This project implements a **fuzzy clustering approach** for **collaborative filtering** in **recommender systems**.
 It allows for systematic experimentation with different normalization techniques, cluster counts, and fuzziness parameters, and evaluates performance on the MovieLens 100k and 1M datasets.

-The system has been tested through three major experimental runs:
-- **Run Sample**: Baseline exploration with 288 parameter combinations
-- **Run FCM Deep Dive**: Focused optimization of Fuzzy C-Means with 80 configurations
-- **Run K-Means**: Comprehensive benchmark of hard clustering with 108 configurations

-Results show significant improvements in recommendation accuracy, with FCM achieving 84% better performance compared to baseline configurations.

 ## Features

 - **Fuzzy C-Means Clustering** and **K-Means Clustering** for user-item rating prediction